The financial burden of raising children alone can almost be too much to bear for many single mothers.

 Many eligible families must participate in the JOBS employment and training program,01 which helps them prepare for and find work.
 The law requires a minimum average of 30 hours of work-related activities per week.

 You can apply for TANF by visiting your local DHS Self-Sufficiency office or use OregonHelps to estimate your potential eligibility for cash assistance.

 Supplemental Nutrition Assistance Program (SNAP) helps supplement food budgets for low-income working families and individuals, people on public assistance, seniors and people with disabilities.

-In Oregon, the benefits are distributed through an “Oregon Trail Card” — the state’s Electronic Benefit Transfer (EBT) system, which can be used to make food purchases at grocery stores and supermarkets.
+In Oregon, both food and cash benefits are distributed through an “Oregon Trail Card” — the state’s Electronic Benefit Transfer (EBT) system, which can be used to make food purchases or cash withdrawal from an ATM.02

 The Oregon Health Plan (OHP) is a state health care coverage program for uninsured low-income Oregonians.
 Eligible children under age 19 and pregnant women receive the highest level of coverage.

-As Oregon is expanding Medicaid coverage, nearly all uninsured Oregonians age 19-64 with income up to 138% of the federal poverty level (FPL) may now gain coverage under the ACA.
+As Oregon is expanding Medicaid coverage, nearly all uninsured Oregonians age 19-64 with income up to 133% of the federal poverty level (FPL) may now gain coverage under the ACA.03

 Oregon will be operating a State-Based Marketplace, known as Cover Oregon — through which you can apply for Oregon Health Plan, Healthy Kids and private insurance plans.

 Healthy Kids is a free or low-cost health coverage program for eligible Oregon children, up to age 19, who are not already insured.
 Eligibility is based on age, residency and income.

 Healthy Kids includes, but not limited to, medical, dental, vision, prescription drugs, mental health coverage, and substance abuse treatment.